3FOR1.ORG Brought to you by EngenderHealth

 Meanwhile, millions of women and men in developing countries want to delay or limit births but lack access to contraception—and this demand is expected to grow 40% by 2050, as a record number of young people enter their reproductive years.

 The United States is not the only country trying to address this.
-But right now we simply aren't pulling our weight, according to the Guttmacher Institute.
+But right now, we simply are not pulling our weight, according to the Guttmacher Institute.

 Donate Now: Your support will help EngenderHealth improve family planning around the world!